 It can also help them learn how to control hyperactivity.
 Children with ADHD are prone to meltdowns, and Occupational Therapists can help them learn to regroup when frustrated.

 ADHD or Attention Deficit Hyperactivity Disorder affects millions of people worldwide.
-If you have or some you know has been diagnosed with this, you already realize how difficult it is.
+If you or someone you know has been diagnosed with this, you realize how difficult it is.

-Career, education, social life, everything is affected by ADHD and it only keeps hampering your personal and public life.
-This is treatable but unfortunately not curable.
+Career, Education, Social Life, everything is affected by ADHD, and it only keeps hampering your personal and public life.
+It is treatable but not curable.

 But wait, you don’t have to be upset because there’s no cure.
 After all, there is treatment.
-Some people have been able to achieve success and happiness in their lives even with ADHD.
+Some people have achieved success and happiness in their lives, even with ADHD.

-Treatments of ADHD are of 2 types; One is medication and the other is therapy.
-Medication is a decent way to treat ADHD but we all know that with medicines, comes side effects which is something we would like to prevent.
-Now, the second option is therapy which is something we’ll discuss here.
+Treatments of ADHD are of 2 types: Medication and the other is Therapy.
+Medication is a decent way to treat ADHD, but we all know that with medicines comes side effects, which we would like to prevent.
+Now, the second option is therapy, which we’ll discuss here.

 It is known that ADHD usually begins in childhood and stays till adulthood.
-This means there is a constant struggle to get through daily life without being affected by it.
+It means there is a constant struggle to get through daily life without being affected by it.

-But before we begin with how therapy helps with ADHD, let us briefly look at the 3 types of ADHD, these are;
+But before we begin with how therapy helps with ADHD, let us briefly look at the Three Types of ADHD; they are as follows;

-- 3. Combined: In the combined type of ADHD, the individual displaces the characteristics of both inattentive and hyperactive ADHD.
+3. Combined: In the combined type of ADHD, the individual displaces inattentive and hyperactive ADHD characteristics.

 Now that we have seen the three types of ADHD, it’s time to discuss its therapy.